typings/typings/README.md

 # Find an available definition (by name).
 typings search --name react

-# If you use the package as module:
+# If you use the package as a module:
 # Install non-ambient typings (default from "npm" registry, configurable through `defaultSource` in `.typingsrc`)
 typings install chai --save

 # If you use the package through script tag, or
-# It is part of the environment, or
+# it is part of the environment, or
 # The non-ambient typings is not yet available:
 # Install ambient typings (default from "DT", configurable through `defaultAmbientSource` in `.typingsrc`)
 typings install mocha --ambient --save